-Owner of Chelsea Football Club, Roman Abramovich and his wife have announced this week that they are separating.
-However, rather than air their dirty laundry in public, the couple have confirmed their commitment to “jointly raising [their] two children” and stated an intention to “remain close friends, parents, and partners in the projects [they] developed together…”
+When owner of Chelsea Football Club, Roman Abramovich and his wife announced that they were separating, rather than air their dirty laundry in public, the couple confirmed their commitment to “jointly raising [their] two children” and stated an intention to “remain close friends, parents, and partners in the projects [they] developed together…”

 In any family breakdown involving children, whilst the parents may no longer see eye-to-eye, there is an enduring parenting relationship and it is important for families to work together to establish arrangements that are in the best interests of the children.
 The Family Court adopt a ‘No Order’ principle when it comes to the law relating to Children.
 It is considered that generally it is not in a child’s best interests to have an order relating to their care, unless it is necessary.
 Therefore parents are encouraged to work together to agree arrangements that best meet the needs of their children and that are going to work in practice for their family.
 At SA Law, all our family solicitors are members of Resolution, an organisation of family lawyers who sign up to a code of practice recognising a commitment to dealing with divorce and family breakdown in a constructive and non-confrontational manner.